realpaver/realpaver/README.md

 ### Realpaver specific options:

-- `-DLP_LIB=LIBNAME`: specify the linear programing library/solver to use (default: Clp, can be replaced by Highs, Soplex)
+- `-DLP_LIB=LIBNAME`: specify the linear programing library/solver to use (default: Highs, can be replaced by Clp, Gurobi)
 - `-DINTERVAL_LIB=LIBNAME`: specify the interval library to use (default: Gaol)
 - `-DLOCAL_SOLVER=LIBNAME`: specify the local optimization solver to use (default: none, can be replaced by NLOPT, IPOPT)
 - `-DASSERT=BOOLVAL`: activate assertions (default: true)